rpl-cmu/factrs/README.md

 - Automatic differentiation via dual numbers
 - First class support for robust kernels
 - Serialization of graphs & variables via optional serde support
-- Easy conversion to rerun types for simple visualization
+- Easy conversion to rerun types for straightforward visualization

 We recommend you checkout the [docs](https://docs.rs/factrs/latest/factrs/) (WIP) for more info.

-## Example
+# Example

 ```rust
 use factrs::{